santhil-cyber/santhil-cyber/README.md

 ## who is this guy?

-I'm **Santhil Kherwal** — a 20-year-old developer who'd rather deploy smart contracts than attend lectures *(sorry, JIIT)*.
+I'm **Santhil Kherwal**, a 20-year-old developer who'd rather deploy smart contracts than attend lectures *(sorry, JIIT)*.

 I lead engineering at a real company, build decentralized products people actually use, and somehow still manage to pass my exams.
-Currently a 2nd year at **Jaypee Institute of Information Technology**, but let's be honest — the interesting stuff happens outside the classroom.
+Currently a 2nd year at **Jaypee Institute of Information Technology**, but let's be honest the interesting stuff happens outside the classroom.

 Here's what I've been up to: